Last Updated on 24 October 2021

 Always have a good level of travel insurance for every international trip.
 This is a non-negotiable part of any trip abroad, as the unexpected can happen.

-June-September are the hottest months of the year.
-However, Malta has a Mediterranean climate meaning it is blessed with mild winters making it an option year-round!
-I went on this trip in November – the weather was mild and sunny through the day, with a bit of a chill in at air at night and an isolated evening shower!
+June-September are the hottest months of the year in Malta.
+However, Malta has a Mediterranean climate meaning it is blessed with mild winters making it an option for a getaway year-round!
+I did this exact Malta travel itinerary across 5 days in November – the weather was mild and sunny through the day, with a bit of a chill in the air at night and an occasional evening shower!

 Tip: Consider booking a self-catering apartment so you can prepare your own breakfast (and other meals if you’d like) to save money on eating out!
 This is a top tip on how to travel cheap in Europe!

-Day 4: Set sail for an amazing day trip to Gozo and Comino with Sea Adventure Excursions.
+Set sail for an amazing day trip to Gozo and Comino with Sea Adventure Excursions.
 For a unique experience, be sure to head downstairs to the underwater windows on the boat to view the sea life below!
-Enjoy the crystal clear blue waters of the Blue Lagoon at Comino, before cruising across to historic Gozo.
+Enjoy the crystal clear blue waters of the Blue Lagoon at Comino Island, before cruising across to historic Gozo.
 Be sure to visit the Citadel in Gozo before wandering Ir-Rabat (Victoria), taking time to enjoy its quaint streets and pretty church squares.
-Back on dry land, head to Shoreditch Bar and Kitchen in St Julian’s for the ultimate sugar-overload pancake experience (because who doesn’t love pancakes for dinner)!
+Back on dry land, head to Shoreditch Bar and Kitchen in St Julians for the ultimate sugar-overload pancake experience (because who doesn’t love pancakes for dinner)!

 Tip: Return back to the airport using eCabs, which is the Maltese version of Uber.

-St Julian’s is a prime location to base yourself for this itinerary for Malta (or any short trip to the island), so you can enjoy a mix of sun, sea, city, sights and sand.
+St Julians is a prime location to base yourself for this itinerary for Malta (or any short trip to the island), so you can enjoy a mix of sun, sea, city, sights and sand.
 The buzzing nightlife of Paceville might not be for everyone, but this is easily avoidable by spending time in the cosy area of Spinola Bay.
-Perhaps consider Malta as a destination to visit off peak for fewer people, cheaper prices, and beautiful Christmas decorations that illuminate the streets of Valletta (if you go towards the end of the year)!
+Perhaps consider spending 5 days in Malta off peak for fewer people, cheaper prices, and beautiful Christmas decorations that illuminate the streets of Valletta (if you go towards the end of the year)!

 Trip costs breakdown (per person)